 Notes

-Temperature above 120F(49C) begins to damage yeast and after 138F(59C,) it will die.
-If you get the liquid too hot (if it feels much warmer than your skin,) cool it several minutes before adding the yeast.
-Failure to do so may prevent dough from rising.If desired, after shaping you can cover and refrigerate these overnight.
-Bring to room temperature 1/2 hour before baking.An important note on dry yeast: Instant dry and active dry yeasts are not the same.
+If you are using a thin or dark colored baking dish, you may wish to reduce the temperature to 350°F (180°C) to prevent over browning.
+If rolls are browning too quickly, you may wish to tent the bread the last 5-10 minutes of baking by placing aluminum foil loosely on top of the bread.
+Temperature that reaches above 120°F(49°C) begins to damage yeast which leads to a poor rise in the dough.
+The yeast will die off at 138°F (59°C) and your dough will fail to rise.
+If you get the milk too hot, simply cool it several minutes before adding the yeast.
+Failure to do so will prevent dough from rising.If desired, after shaping you can cover and refrigerate these overnight.
+Bring to room temperature 1/2 hour and let rise until nearly double in size before baking.An important note on dry yeast: Instant dry and active dry yeasts are not the same.
 If using active dry yeast, you must activate the yeast according to the manufacturer's instructions in order for the dough to rise properly.
 You typically need to activate or "bloom" the yeast by adding it to warmed liquid for several minutes.
 Instant dry yeast can be added to the dry ingredients and typically does not need to be activated prior to use.
 However, some brands of dry yeasts still require adding warm liquids, so be sure to read the label.
 Rapid, quick and fast acting dry yeasts will rise much faster than instant and active dry yeasts.
 For best results, always read and follow the instructions provided on the packet as the rising time varies widely between manufacturers.